blackberry/Falco-bypasses/README.md

 This is a research project that consists of documentation (all in `README.md`) and supporting artifacts placed in subdirectories.

-The main directory contains the **Dockerfile** for `sshayb/fubers:latest` image used extensively in this project as well as the artifacts needed to successfully build the image.
-To build the image, run `docker build -t sshayb/fubers:latest .` from the main directory.
+The main directory contains the **Dockerfile** for `sshayb/fuber:latest` image used extensively in this project as well as the artifacts needed to successfully build the image.
+To build the image, run `docker build -t sshayb/fuber:latest .` from the main directory.
 This will download and copy the necessary binaries and fubers (from /fubers) into the container image based on ubuntu:18.04.
 The build process copies the binaries under different names and creates symlinks where necessary (see Dockerfile for details) - all this to avoid triggering rules from the moment the container starts.

-Binaries are docker and kubectl standalone binaries typically used to facilitate privilege escalation and lateral movement during the cluster compromise. **Fubers** are small bypass snippets written in C and used to demonstrate various bypass techniques: `fuber-openandreadfile` and `systemd-logind` are used in section [Bypass rules via executable naming](#naming), while `fuber-dos` is used in section [A Word on CVE-2019-8339 and Falco Denial of Service](#cve).
+**Binaries** are docker and kubectl standalone binaries typically used to facilitate privilege escalation and lateral movement during the cluster compromise. **Fubers** are small bypass snippets written in C and used to demonstrate various bypass techniques: `fuber-openandreadfile` and `systemd-logind` are used in section [Bypass rules via executable naming](#naming), while `fuber-dos` is used in section [A Word on CVE-2019-8339 and Falco Denial of Service](#cve).

 A separate **folder `CVE-2021-3156`** contains everything needed to build the docker image used to test CVE-2021-3156 vulnerability in section [A special case of "Sudo Potential Privilege Escalation"](#escalation): Dockerfile, exploit POC and a vulnerable sudo package.

 ## Falco Overview
-Higher abstration levels in Software and DevOps world have multiple advantages: they make software and configuration reuse easier; they facilitate code development and project creation.
+Higher abstraction levels in Software and DevOps world have multiple advantages: they make software and configuration reuse easier; they facilitate code development and project creation.
 The price is the visibility.
 The higher the abstraction level the more difficult it is to monitor, inspect and debug it.
 Falco was born to solve this problem.
 As an ultimate "Wireshark" of Kubernetes, it can tell what process was spawned when and correlate this process to the workload on Kubernetes level.
 Falco's uniqueness is in the way it cuts through the abstraction levels and brings together multiple debug and monitor sources into the parsable and manageable environment.

 ### Falco skipped system calls

 Before we proceed, we need to understand that because of the sheer volume of system events Falco cannot process all of them.
-The developers had to make a concious decision to ignore the following system calls, which by itself is an interesting bypass vector:
+The developers had to make a conscious decision to ignore the following system calls, which by itself is an interesting bypass vector:

 ```
 access alarm brk capget clock_getres clock_gettime clock_nanosleep clock_settime close container cpu_hotplug drop epoll_create epoll_create1 epoll_ctl epoll_pwait epoll_wait eventfd eventfd2 exit_group fcntl fcntl64 fdatasync fgetxattr flistxattr fstat fstat64 fstatat64 fstatfs fstatfs64 fsync futex get_robust_list get_thread_area getcpu getcwd getdents getdents64 getegid geteuid getgid getgroups getitimer getpeername getpgid getpgrp getpid getppid getpriority getresgid getresuid getrlimit getrusage getsid getsockname getsockopt gettid gettimeofday getuid getxattr infra io_cancel io_destroy io_getevents io_setup io_submit ioprio_get ioprio_set k8s lgetxattr listxattr llistxattr llseek lseek lstat lstat64 madvise mesos mincore mlock mlockall mmap mmap2 mprotect mq_getsetattr mq_notify mq_timedreceive mq_timedsend mremap msgget msgrcv msgsnd munlock munlockall munmap nanosleep newfstatat newselect notification olduname page_fault pause poll ppoll pread pread64 preadv procinfo pselect6 pwrite pwrite64 pwritev read readv recv recvmmsg remap_file_pages rt_sigaction rt_sigpending rt_sigprocmask rt_sigsuspend rt_sigtimedwait sched_get_priority_max sched_get_priority_min sched_getaffinity sched_getparam sched_getscheduler sched_yield select semctl semget semop send sendfile sendfile64 sendmmsg setitimer setresgid setrlimit settimeofday sgetmask shutdown signaldeliver signalfd signalfd4 sigpending sigprocmask sigreturn splice stat stat64 statfs statfs64 switch sysdigevent tee time timer_create timer_delete timer_getoverrun timer_gettime timer_settime timerfd_create timerfd_gettime timerfd_settime times ugetrlimit umask uname ustat vmsplice wait4 waitid waitpid write writev